Joey Gerber

-Joseph Cliff Gerber (born May 3, 1997) is an American professional baseball pitcher in the New York Yankees organization.
-He previously played in Major League Baseball (MLB) for the Seattle Mariners.
+Joseph Cliff Gerber (born May 3, 1997) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Seattle Mariners and Tampa Bay Rays.

 Amateur career

 Gerber graduated from Wayzata High School in Plymouth, Minnesota in 2015.
 He went undrafted in the 2015 Major League Baseball draft out of high school and enrolled at the University of Illinois where he played college baseball for the Fighting Illini.

 As a freshman at Illinois in 2016, Gerber pitched only six innings, compiling a 7.50 ERA.
 In 2017, his sophomore season, he went 2–1 with a 4.36 ERA in 33 relief innings pitched, striking out 43.

+In 2017, he played collegiate summer baseball with the Mankato MoonDogs of the Northwoods League.

 In 2018, as a junior, he went 1–1 with a 3.14 ERA in 28 2/3 relief innings along with compiling 14 saves, tying the Illinois single-season record, earning a spot on the All-Big Ten Third Team.
-After his junior year, Gerber was selected by the Seattle Mariners in the eighth round of the 2018 Major League Baseball draft.

 Professional career

 Seattle Mariners

-Gerber signed with Seattle and made his professional debut with the Everett AquaSox of the Class A Short Season Northwest League before being promoted to the Clinton LumberKings of the Class A Midwest League in July.
+The Seattle Mariners drafted Gerber in the eighth round, with the 238th overall selection, of the 2018 Major League Baseball draft.
+Gerber signed with Seattle and made his professional debut with the Everett AquaSox of the Low–A Northwest League before being promoted to the Clinton LumberKings of the Single–A Midwest League in July.
 In 23 2/3 relief innings between the two clubs, he went 1–0 with a 2.10 ERA and 43 strikeouts.
-Gerber began the 2019 season with the Modesto Nuts of the Class A-Advanced California League, earning All-Star honors.
-He was promoted to the Arkansas Travelers of the Class AA Texas League in June, and finished the season there.
+Gerber began the 2019 season with the Modesto Nuts of the High–A California League, earning All-Star honors.
+He was promoted to the Arkansas Travelers of the Double–A Texas League in June, and finished the season there.
 Over 48 2/3 relief innings pitched between the two clubs, Gerber went 1–4 with a 2.59 ERA, striking out 69 and compiling a .215 batting average against.

 On August 4, 2020, Gerber made his MLB debut against the Los Angeles Angels, pitching one scoreless inning.
 He ended the 2020 season with a 1–1 record and a 4.02 ERA, striking out six batters over 15 2/3 innings.
 Gerber began the 2021 season on the injured list and underwent back surgery in July, forcing him to miss the whole year.
 He missed the beginning of the 2022 season due to the injury and was ultimately designated for assignment on June 18, 2022.
 He was released on June 22.